Dundas House: Background

 The site was previously occupied by a rural refreshment house known as "Peace and Plenty" where visitors could enjoy strawberries and cream.
 This stood on the road from Edinburgh to Stockbridge, called Gabriels Road, of which remnants are still extant at its extremities.

-When the town council made plans for a New Town drawn up by James Craig in 1767, the site of Dundas House was shown as a proposed church, St. Andrew's, acting as a counterpart to St. George's Church on what became Charlotte Square (originally to be called St. George's Square but an earlier development to the south of the Old Town had been named George Square}.
+When the town council made plans for a New Town drawn up by James Craig in 1767, the site of the courtyard in front of Dundas House was shown as a proposed church, St. Andrew's, acting as a counterpart to St. George's Church on what became Charlotte Square (originally to be called St. George's Square but an earlier development to the south of the Old Town had been named George Square).
 The two were separated by the New Town itself laid out on a formal grid centred on George Street along which the two churches were to face each other.

-Sir Lawrence Dundas saw the layout and decided the church site would make a good location for a prestigious town mansion, and in 1768 he acquired the land.
+The site of Dundas House is indicated on Craig's plan as being owned by Sir Lawrence Dundas who decided to develop the land by erecting a prestigious townhouse.
 Initially, he invited designs from the architects John Carr and James Byres, but their proposals were not adopted.
 Dundas then turned to Sir William Chambers who drew up plans for the mansion in early 1771.
 The designs were agreed, and soon afterwards construction began on the house.
 The building was completed by January 1774.

 In 1780 Hugo Arnot described the building as "incomparably the handsomest townhouse we ever saw".

 The proposed St Andrew's Church was subsequently built at a less prominent site at 13 George Street.